 Our business is subject to governmental supervision and regulation by the relevant PRC governmental authorities, including but not limited to the State Council, the SAMR, the Ministry of Commerce (the "MOFCOM"), the State Internet Information Office, the General Administration of Customs and other governmental authorities in charge of the relevant services provided by us.
-These government authorities promulgate and enforce regulations that cover various aspects of the operation of food products and e-commerce, including entry into these industries, scope of permitted business activities, licenses and permits for various business activities.
+These government authorities promulgate and enforce regulations that cover various aspects of the operation of food products and ecommerce, including entry into these industries, scope of permitted business activities, licenses and permits for various business activities.

-To operate our general business activities currently conducted in China, we are required and has obtained business licenses and food operation licenses, except for the two new acquisitions, Quanzhou DayDayCook Food Co., Limited and Quanzhou Weishi Food Co., Limited, for which we are in the process of applying for the food operation licenses.
+To operate our general business activities currently conducted in China, we are required and has obtained business licenses and food operation licenses, except for Quanzhou Weishi Food Co., Limited which does not hold any assets or operations for now and we are in the process of applying for relevant food operation licenses for it.
 In addition, SH Lashu have been filed for record as consignee or consignor of import and export goods.
 However, we cannot assure you that we can successfully renew these licenses in a timely manner.
 No application for any such licenses have been denied.